Our Story

 Makeda Smith

 Hundreds of clients have benefited from the magic touch of Jazzmyne Public Relations in the past three decades.
 A-list celebrities, athletes, authors, filmmakers, music producers, rappers, special events and businesses alike have received not only expert publicity service, management and consulting but a caring ear and kind heart from agency head, Makeda Smith.
-Now celebrating over 30 years in business, Makeda is still proudly and diligently pushing forward.
+Now celebrating almost 40 years in business, Makeda is still proudly and diligently pushing forward.

 Makeda’s personalized approach to the vast and hectic world of entertainment public relations has proven not only successful but also solid.
 A boutique operation, Jazzmyne has consistently boasted a client base that competes with the majors.
 Past celebrity accounts have included Kevin Eubanks, Jamie Foxx, Nick Van Excel, Mo’Nique, Dorien Wilson, and J. Anthony Brown to name a few.